• Skip to primary navigation

 Ingredients

-• 5 tbsp ghee If you are vegan, you can sub vegan butter.
+• 5 tbsp Butter If you are vegan, you can sub vegan butter or ghee.

 To garnish: